Skip to content

 Moving to Canada

 Last year (2021), approximately 1580 Germans emigrated to Canada.
 Several reasons make this country one of the best countries for emigrants.
-German Canadians represent Canada’s third largest population group, with many families having lived in Canada for several generations and no longer speaking German.
-Canada is generally a typical immigration country, with 21.5% of the population being foreign-born (as of 2017).
+German Canadians represent Canada’s third largest population group, with many families living in Canada for several generations and no longer speaking German.
+Canada is generally a typical immigration country, with a 21.5% foreign-born population (as of 2017).
 Due to the two official languages, French and English, many people from Great Britain/Ireland and France are also attracted to the country.
 (2)

-In 2022, however, Canada did not make it into the InterNations ranking.
+In 2022, however, Canada did not enter the InterNations ranking.
 The year before, however, the country ranked in the top 10 and received excellent ratings in terms of quality of life, working life, and ease and speed of settling in.
 (3)

 Moving to South America and Central America